Help us improve your experience.

 Example: Configuring Static NAT64 for Subnet Translation

-This example provides the steps for static NAT64 configuration on an SRX2300 device.
+This example provides the steps for static NAT64 configuration on an SRX Firewall device.
 By following this example, you can set up seamless translation between IPv6 and IPv4 address spaces.
+This feature is particularly useful in environments transitioning from IPv4 to IPv6, as it eliminates the need for dual-stack configurations while ensuring reliable cross-IP version communication.

 Tip: